rebnej/lick-caption-bias/README.md

 </div>

 The classifier is trained to predict the attributes of the person in the image.

 Attribute-revealing words are masked before being fed into the classifier.

 <div align="center">
 <img src="run_scripts/LIC_classifier.png" width="800pix"/>
 </div>

+To compute bias amplification, compare the accuracies of the 2 classifiers.

 ## Setup
 1. Clone the repository.